-- A. The permanent state school fund shall consist of: - 1.
+- A. After any appropriation pursuant to section 37-527, the permanent state school fund shall consist of: - 1.
 The proceeds of all lands granted to the state by the United States for the support of common schools. - 2.
 All property which accrues to the state by escheat or forfeiture. - 3.
 All property donated for the benefit of the common schools, unless the terms of the donation otherwise provide. - 4.
 All unclaimed shares and dividends of any corporation incorporated under the laws of this state. - 5.
 The proceeds of sale of timber, mineral, gravel or other natural products or property from school lands and state lands other than those granted for specific purposes. - 6.
-The residue of the lands granted for payment of the bonds and accrued interest issued by Maricopa, Pima, Yavapai and Coconino counties, after the purpose of the grant has been satisfied, and the 5 percent of the proceeds of sales of public lands lying within this state sold by the United States subsequent to admission of this state into the union, as granted by the enabling act.
+The residue of the lands granted for payment of the bonds and accrued interest issued by Maricopa, Pima, Yavapai and Coconino counties, after the purpose of the grant has been satisfied, and the five percent of the proceeds of sales of public lands lying within this state sold by the United States subsequent to admission of this state into the union, as granted by the enabling act.